marispace-x/selfdescriptions/README.md

 The self-descriptions are sorted into the following folders according to the respective entity (see Figure 1)
 - Participants (e.g., legal persons, companies, ...)
-- Services (e.g., platform, software, infrastructure, ...)
+- Service Offerings (e.g., platform, software, infrastructure, ...)
 - Resources (e.g., data, sensor devices, infrastructure, ...)
   - Sensors (e.g., multibeam, ctd, camera, ...)

 Resources and Sensors are separated into different entities in Marispace-X due to the complexity and large amount of different sensor types that exist (see Figure 1).
 The separation of "Sensors" is an extension to the Gaia-X framework.
 The resource self-descriptions "GeoData Resource" is the general self-descriptions of geospatial data resources.
 This self-description makes the data resource findable and accessible (**FA**IR principles - https://www.go-fair.org/fair-principles/) as they can be searched by geolocation, time, sensor type, theme.
 The "Sensor" self-description is a more detailed self-description of the specific sensor data, like "multibeam", "ctd", "camera" .
 This self-description makes the data interoperable and reusable (FA**IR** principles - https://www.go-fair.org/fair-principles/) as they contain attributes about sensor characteristics, sensor settings, and processing information.
 Technically, "Sensor" should be implemented as a child of a "GeoData Resource" (using the "aggregationOf" attribute from the Gaia-X ontologies).